 Women are the fastest-growing group of consumers in the world today.
 Women's earning power is growing faster than men's in emerging economies, where their earned income grew at a rate of 8.1%, compared to 5.8% for men.
 LAC is the only region that experienced sustained growth in the labor force participation for women older than 15 years old over the last two decades, which has significant implications for their earning and spending power.
+In the labor force participation power.

 Some LAC companies are flourishing based entirely on a deep understanding of the needs of their women customer base.
 An example is Beleza Natural, a Brazilian salon chain for women with curly hair, co-founded by Leila Velez.
 With almost 70% of Brazilian women having hair considered frizzy in texture, and conventional hairdressers lacking specialized treatments for this type of hair, Beleza Natural is filling an unmet need.
 Some 55% of Brazilians identify as black or mixed race and they are the market for Beleza Natural's super-relaxer products and salons.
-The business model is built on harnessing the buying power of the group known in Brazilian marketing as Class C - those whose family
+The business model is built on harnessing the buying power of the group known in Brazilian marketing as Class C - those whose family income is between about \$580 and \$1,700 a month.
+Their lives have changed substantially by new jobs, higher minimum wages and a network of social programs, and in turn their new consumption habits have driven much of the economic growth.
+Beleza Natural is far from being a traditional "chain" of beauty salons.
+It offers specialized services, treatments and a different environment for customers.
+130,000 clients are served monthly in Beleza Natural.
+It employs over 3370 people, 70% of whom are former clients.
+90% of Beleza Natural coworkers have their first job opportunities in the company, providing a positive impact in the community.
+At the end of 2013 GP Investments bought a 33% stake for US US\$32 million.
+Beleza Natural has grown 142% since the investment and it is targeting growing to 120 institutes in Brazil with revenues of US\$680 million in 2020.117